opencomputeproject/SAI-Challenger/docs/sai_clients.md

 If you have implemented your own SaiClient:
 1. Add new `type` to config
-1. Assure that you have registered SaiClient in sai_client.py with same name at `SaiClient.build` method
+1. Assure that you have registered SaiClient in sai_client.py with same name at `SaiClient.spawn` method